Hedreon/OpenNostalgiaZone/README.md

 	to install all the necessary packages and dependencies needed for the game to properly work.

-4. Click on **Rojo** in the Activity Bar down the bottom then follow all the on-screen steps to build the compiled `.rbxl` file.
+4. Click on **Rojo** in the Activity Bar then follow all the on-screen steps to build and serve the `.rbxl` file.